code11/engine/docs/docs/quick-start-tutorial/introducing-producers.md

 [Producer](/docs/api/producer)s are the central concept of Engine.
-Engine recommends that our components should only represent the view, and have as little logic as possible (ideally components should have no logic at all).
-Producers are where logic lives in an Engine app.
+Engine recommends that our components should only represent the view, and have as little logic as possible.
+Producers are where the logic lives in an Engine app.

-Simplest place to see producers in action can be our Todo list's footer.
-We'll use a producer to count the number of pending todos, and show them in our view.
-As we've done so far, let's first extract `Footer` out of `src/App.tsx`, into its own component.
+Simplest place to see producers in action can be Todo list's footer.
+A producer will count the number of pending todos, and show them in the view.
+Extract `Footer` out of `src/App.tsx` into its own component.
 Create `src/Footer.tsx` with following contents:

 ```tsx
 import React from "react";